Dr. Christopher Tyler Burks

 Black Lives Matter (2020) street art installation in Birmingham, AL on 1st Avenue South by Railroad Park.
 Inspired by the BLM movement in Washington, D.C., Cara McClure with BLM Birmingham and local mural artist Shawn Fitzpatrick worked with Mayor Randall Woodfin to bring together the community art project.

-My interview with local journalist Heather Gann was featured on the cover of The Birmingham Lede on April 30, 2023 and republished on AL.com.
+My interview with journalist Heather Gann was featured on the cover of The Birmingham Lede on April 30, 2023 and republished on AL.com.